Yayaka/Yayaka/specification/index.md

 A specification of service protocol contains following descriptions:

-- MUST its name
+- its name
-- MUST its version
+- its version
-- can list of user attributes
+- list of user attributes OPTIONAL
-- can list of events types
+- list of events types OPTIONAL
-- can list of contents types
+- list of contents types OPTIONAL
-- can list of notification types
+- list of notification types OPTIONAL
-- can parameters to configure
+- parameters to configure OPTIONAL

 ## [Yayaka subprotocol](yayaka.md)